freieslabor/prepaid-mate/README.rst

   - adding/view money (transactions)
   - performing payments
 * scanner client listening to barcode/RFID events and triggering payments
-* simple, static web frontend (currently in development)
+* simple, static web frontend (currently in development, at the moment German only)

 Installation and configuration
 ==============================